 Now, we get to the nitty-gritty of how it works:

-- Set your finish date – a couple of weeks should do the trick, although you could run it over a whole term but you might find competition loses momentum).
+- Set your finish date – a couple of weeks should do the trick, you could even run it over a whole term but you might find competition loses momentum.

 - Sell each sticker for $1